Guaranteed Nonconvex Low-Rank Tensor Estimation via Scaled Gradient Descent: Numerical Experiments

-In this section, we provide numerical experiments to corroborate our theoretical findings.
-All experiments are performed in Matlab with an AMD Ryzen 9 5950X 3.40GHz CPU and 64GB RAM.
 We compare the iteration complexity of ScaledGD with vanilla gradient descent (GD).
 For fair comparison, both algorithms start from the same spectral initialization, and the update rule of GD is given by